Coach Attig's

-The fall camps are a great way to compress, into a short period of time, both knowledge based sessions (lectures) and physical based training sessions.
+The fall camp is a great way to compress, into a short period of time, both knowledge based sessions (lectures) and physical based training sessions.
 The lectures and discussions will prepare the athletes for a more efficient learning environment and will focus on developing a more effective internal style of concentration.
-Each month the camp will present different (as seen below) training phase of developing pole vault technique, a mental skill, and a physical skills.
+The November camp will present different (as seen below) training phase of developing pole vault technique, a mental skill, and a physical skills.
 The lecture topics, drills, and organization are invaluable tools for coaches to use in developing their vaulters.

 BEGINNERS (meaning you have never vaulted before) are welcome but will have to come in at 9:00 am Saturday morning to develop the basics before doing the rest of the camp.
 Please call Coach Attig (at bottom of page) and let him know that you are a beginner.
 If no one indicates that they are a beginner he will not be there for the 9:00 am beginner's session.